jsheperd/mongodb-replicationset-tutorial/prepare.md

 The replication has been set up now with point in time recovery capabilities.

-You can connect to the replicationset its name and one server's address like:
+You can connect to the replicationset by its name and one server's address like:

     mongo --host rs/10.0.0.1